De Bono

-Debono is a surname of Italian origin, rooted from the Latin word "Bonus" meaning "Good".
+De Bono is a surname of Italian origin, rooted from the Latin word "bonus" meaning "good".
 It originated in Northern Italy and its first known documentation appears in Parma in the thirteenth century, where it is recorded in deeds of property sale.

 There are multiple variations of the surname, namely "Di Bono", "Del Bono", "Buono", "Buonomo", but all trace back to a common origin.

 The abbreviation of De Bono from its original form into Debono (no spacing) is common in the Maltese islands.
 It could be found in its original form in Maltese records as early as 1420.

 Notable people with the surname include: